psychiatrist

 Patricio Riva-Posse, MD

-Patients with TRD have higher rates of relapse, with 65% of patients relapsing within 3.1 months after 2 failed trials and 71% of patients relapsing within 3.3 months after 3 failed treatment trials.3 Following high-quality diagnostic assessments and failing first-line therapy, patients are directed toward various therapeutic alternatives, encompassing pharmacological suggestions, psychotherapeutic approaches, repetitive transcranial magnetic stimulation (rTMS), ECT, ketamine or esketamine therapies, and surgical neuromodulation.
-Because of 2 negative multisite trials (terminated for futility but with a number of methodological problems),23 stigma, safety, very limited access, and lack of training in the ongoing care of patients with neuromodulation systems for depression, there persists a reluctance to pursue surgical neuromodulation, with a preference to explore all other available options beforehand.
+Patients with TRD have higher rates of relapse, with 65% of patients relapsing within 3.1 months after 2 failed trials and 71% of patients relapsing within 3.3 months after three failed treatment trials.3 Following high-quality diagnostic assessments and failing first-line therapy, patients are directed toward various therapeutic alternatives, encompassing pharmacological suggestions, psychotherapeutic approaches, repetitive transcranial magnetic stimulation (rTMS), ECT, ketamine or esketamine therapies, and surgical neuromodulation.
+Because of two negative multisite trials (terminated for futility but with a number of methodological problems),23 stigma, safety, very limited access, and lack of training in the ongoing care of patients with neuromodulation systems for depression, there persists a reluctance to pursue surgical neuromodulation, with a preference to explore all other available options beforehand.
 Despite these challenges, deep brain neuromodulation and computer-brain technologies may offer hope for some patients with TRD.

 In 2005, inspired by neuroimaging findings that showed increased metabolism in the subcallosal cingulate in depressed mood induction experiments as well as reduction in that metabolism with successful treatments, an initial trial of deep brain stimulation (DBS) implanted leads in that region in 6 patients.
 Stimulation of white matter tracts adjacent to the subgenual cingulate gyrus was associated with a striking and sustained remission of depression in 4 of 6 patients.24 Since then, DBS has been tested in different targets (eg, ventral capsule/ventral striatum or anterior limb of the internal capsule, nucleus accumbens, medial forebrain bundle, inferior thalamic peduncle) that reached clinical trials but have not yet provided solid evidence.
 DBS has been approved by the FDA for treatment-resistant OCD under a Humanitarian Device Exemption, and most data for DBS have demonstrated promising long-term data where stable response is maintained over several years.25–27